iccaving/icccsite/content/trip/yorkshire/yorkshire-2016-11-25.md

 #####Jack Hare

+###Little Hull Pot {{DATE=2016-11-26; CAVE=Little Hull Pot; PEOPLE=Tanguy Rancine, Devansh Agarwal, Sam Page, Ho Yan Jin, Shaun Kong;}}

+The drive to Yorkshire was plagued with bad traffic.
+We reached at 1am, admired the sky (I've never seen so many stars in my entire life) and went to bed.
+I woke up to the sound of Cecelia's voice saying 'breakfast!' and was treated to an amazing array of French toast, bacon, baked beans, mushroom and sausage.
+It was really good.

+Tanguy, Sam, Devansh, Shaun and I headed for the Little Hull.
+The hour walk was upslope and tiring but the view was worth it.
+The group was a mixture of ice and mud which I thought was quite cool.
+We met hikers from Scotland who thought we’re crazy to drive all the way here.
+We got lost and when we finally found the place, Tanguy marked the location on his GPS with 'lul' or something like that.
+The entrance was small and hidden, which is probably why we missed it somehow.

+We started off with a lot of crawling.
+The wall was low and I had to crawl on my stomach, which was not particularly pleasant with many small rocks on the ground.
+My first time down the pitch was pretty terrifying.
+Being a novice, I felt my brain switching off and being unsure what to do.
+But thank God for the tree trainings that helped me get my hands moving when my head wasn't working, and Sam for refreshing my memory and providing reassurance.
+Getting past the initial fear, I admired the view as I slowly descended down this huge and beautiful pitch (I would later find out how unpleasantly tiring ascending that great height was).
+We helped ourselves to some freshly baked and delicious flapjacks as we took a break.

+Sam led the way forward through a squeezy route on the right before asking us to turn back as he hit a dead end.
+Surveying the grim, wet and dark path on the left, we unanimously agreed to turn back.

+On the way up the big pitch, Tanguy hooked on his food jammer and climbed up insanely fast with movement resembling a gecko’s.
+As I ascended, I spent quite awhile dangling at the rebelay attempting to hook the short cow’s tail in.
+Under Tanguy’s expert guidance and words of encouragement, I finally got out of that pitch.
+I walked forward and watched as Shaun was doing his rebelay, when suddenly something happened and he slipped a few feet down.
+Fortunately, he was supported by his hand jammer and long cow's tail on the next bit of rope.
+Unfortunately though, it was impossible for him to reach the loop and secure himself back up.
+Sam went down the rope to help him and went back up.
+Later I learned that Shaun forgot to clip on his chest jammer.
+Definitely a reminder for me on my next trip.

+#####Yan Jin

 ##Sunday

 ###Sell Gill (Sort of){{DATE=2016-11-27; CAVE=Sell Gill; PEOPLE=Jack Hare, Rhys Tyers, Ben Honan, Cecilia Kan, Alex Seaton, Devansh Agarwal, Shaun Kong, Carla Huynh;}}